AR banner

 (2) Flt Sgt.
 Godfrey was initially assisted in evading the Germans by a Mme Deguilly of Romilly-sur-Seine who passed him onto the local resistance group.

-Note: No further information has been found about the 51 days from when he bailed out and being killed by the Germans.
+No further information has been found regarding the 51 days during which he was evading.

 Burial details: